Building Christians Up From The Foundation & Unto Perfection

 The KJV has never failed upon close study.
 Yet others have (as we will show in a future lesson).
 Oddly, however, the KJV is the one that gets most of the abuse.
 In fact, some who use other translations will even attack the KJV.
 Of course, that is a two-way street, though.

 Anyway, this page is not a study to tell you what is and is not an error.
 This page is only a primer to lay the foundation for our next few studies.
-I just wanted you to know that when 2 translations disagree, you can bet that at least one of them is a fake.

 Why Is It Important to Know Where Our Bible Came From